knno/kengine-archive/docs/0.2/Kengine.Extensions.Mods.md

 ##### **Description**

-Enable a Mod.
+Enables a Mod.
 If forced, enable its dependencies.</p>
 <p>Returns a struct containing <code>{success, dependencies_to_enable, dependencies_not_found, dependencies_enabled}</code>.</p>
 <p><code>success</code>: Whether enabling was successful.</p>
 <p><code>dependencies_to_enable</code>: Dependencies that still need to be enabled manually.
 If <code>force</code> is <code>true</code>, This should be an empty array.</p>